A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Intervention

-The intervention was a 16-week, four-credit online course delivered fully asynchronously, supplemented by a small number of optional synchronous group webinars offered across the semester.
+The intervention was a 16-week, four-credit online course delivered semi-asynchronously (with subjects needing to submit responses to exercises and assignments within a designated week but not a designated hour), supplemented by a small number of optional synchronous online group webinars offered across the semester.
 The curriculum was designed to operationalize the four conditions of the Manners and Durkin (2000) framework.
 Five core components were incorporated.

-First, students engaged structured readings and video lectures on Kegan's constructive-developmental theory — the subject–object framework and its five orders of mind — as a theoretical framework and as a tool for locating and examining their own current meaning-making structure.
-Second, students completed Kegan and Lahey's (2009) Immunity to Change exercises during two dedicated weeks of the course, with an optional third week for testing the resulting big assumptions in everyday settings.
+First, students engaged structured readings and video lectures on Kegan’s constructive-developmental theory — the subject–object framework and its five orders of mind — as a theoretical framework and as a tool for locating and examining their own current meaning-making structure.
+Second, students completed Kegan and Lahey’s (2009) Immunity to Change exercises during two dedicated weeks of the course, with an optional third week for testing the resulting big assumptions in everyday settings.
 Third, private reflective journaling provided a protected space for constructing an independent standpoint on personally salient content.
-Fourth, a small number of optional synchronous group webinars provided the interpersonal condition of the Manners and Durkin framework: structured dialogue in which students examined their assumptions in relation to perspectives different from their own.
-Fifth, assignments were designed to challenge students at a level approximately one stage beyond their current meaning-making structure, corresponding to the structural calibration principle Manners et al. (2004) operationalized in their face-to-face intervention.
+Fourth, online discussions initiated as evaluations of course readings and responses to course assignments provided the interpersonal condition of the Manners and Durkin framework: structured dialogue in which students examined their assumptions in relation to perspectives different from their own.
+Fifth, multiple assignments were designed to challenge students at a level approximately one stage beyond their current meaning-making structure, corresponding to the structural calibration principle Manners et al. (2004) operationalized in their face-to-face intervention.

-Reflective practice across the course was scaffolded by a brief four-step sequence — recollect, assess, inquire, and serve with empathy and dedication — which asked students to recall a recent everyday experience, identify which elements they had held as object and which they had been subject to, and consider how the experience might have been construed from one order of mind beyond their own.
+The last component included a series of reflective practice across the course that were scaffolded by a brief four-step sequence — recollect, assess, inquire, and serve with empathy and dedication — which asked students to recall a recent everyday experience, identify which elements they had held as object and which they might have been subject to, and consider how the experience might have been construed from a more advanced vantage point.
 It also invited students to serve as humble catalysts for the development of others — both peers in the course and people in their own lives.

 Two versions of the course were offered in parallel.
-Version A comprised the core curriculum as described.
+Version A comprised the described core curriculum.
 Version B was identical in every respect except that it required an additional weekly reflective journaling assignment, permitting a direct test of whether journaling frequency contributes independently to developmental outcomes.
-Students were allocated to version on the basis of section availability at registration; the two sections were taught by different teaching fellows under common curricular oversight.
+Students were randomly allocated to a course version; with the sections being taught by different teaching fellows under common curricular oversight.

 Procedure

 WUSCT protocols were administered electronically during the first week and final week of the semester.
 Intervention students completed the pretest before any course content was presented and the posttest after the final course session.
-Control students completed both administrations on equivalent timing.
-Scoring was conducted after the full dataset was collected and was fully blind to condition.
+Control students completed both administrations at equivalent timing.
+Scoring was conducted after the full dataset was collected, with scorers fully blind to condition.
+The study received Institutional Review Board approval prior to data collection, and all participants provided informed consent.

 Statistical Approach

 The primary analysis used analysis of covariance (ANCOVA), with pretest ego stage score as the covariate and posttest score as the dependent variable, restricted to subjects pretesting at E5 or E6 (92% of controls and 84% of intervention subjects).
 This restriction follows the convention established by Manners et al. (2004), who noted that participants pretesting at stages well below or well above the target range cannot provide an informative test of the intervention hypothesis.
 Sub-group analyses for E5 and E6 subjects used independent-samples t-tests.
 The analysis for subjects over 30 used ANCOVA.
-One-tailed tests were applied to directional hypotheses in accordance with Alexander (1982) and Cho and Ab (2013); two-tailed tests were applied where no directional prediction had been specified.
+The directional hypothesis — that the intervention would produce greater posttest ego stage scores than the control condition — was registered a priori on theoretical grounds (Manners et al., 2004; Kegan’s subject-object framework).
+One-tailed tests were therefore applied to directional hypotheses in accordance with Alexander (1982) and Cho and Ab (2013); two-tailed tests were applied where no directional prediction had been specified.

 Results